-Once we decide to value probable foresight, we need to practice it well.
-Here are three common ways we can fail in that work.
+Once we decide to value foresight, we need to practice it well.
+Good practice begins, as we have said, with the learning skill.
+Here are three common ways we can fail our learning efforts.
 We can fail when we are not sufficiently explicit in our assumptions and models, we can fail when we don’t look for quantitative data that could help improve our models, and we can fail when we don’t take a sufficiently scientific approach to our work.
 All three of these strategies work together well, so let’s discus them together now, in reverse order.
 Recall the Five Steps of the Scientific Method:

 - Make some Observations, preferably including quantitative data

 - Formulate a Hypothesis (causal or correlative model)